azriel91/hull/README.md

 ## Questions

-* Why not OSX?
+* What about OSX?

-    I don't have a Mac currently, else I'd include OS X
+    I don't have a Mac currently, theoretically it should simply work but no guarantees.